Mutiny Within: Departure of Chris Clancy, Planned Second Album and hiatus (2011)

-On February 23, it was announced that the band had parted ways with Roadrunner Records.
+On February 23, 2011, it was announced that the band had been dropped by Roadrunner Records, following failure to meet the 10,000 unit sales requirements of its debut album within one year.

 The band released a thirty-second trailer for a second album on YouTube.
 Although no official announcement has been made, Chad Anthony was listed on the band's MySpace as their drummer.
 Chris Clancy announced his departure from the band due to financial reasons on June 20, 2011, while Drew Stavola had apparently left the band earlier.
 The band is currently making a process on these changes.
 They also said that they will start the search for a new vocalist and new information of the upcoming album will be available soon.

 On October 11 the band announced via their Facebook that the band would take an indefinite hiatus due to the difficulties of finding a new vocalist.

 The statement was made by Bassist Andrew Jacobs:

 It saddens us to announce today that we are taking an indefinite hiatus.
 We've been searching the globe for a replacement vocalist for most of the year, and we've come to a point where we simply can't afford to pass up other opportunities any longer.
 We want our fans to know that we tried to avoid this any way we could.
 To reach you all around the world with our music has truly been a dream come true, know that we would continue this journey right now in a heartbeat if we could.

 We will be updating the MW pages and our personal pages as we start to announce new projects, touring work, etc. Also, we are still on great terms with Chris and have discussed releasing some 2nd album material in the future.
 Thank you for all of your support throughout the years.
 MW fans are still the best out there, we will be keeping in touch with you guys.

 During the hiatus, Andrew Jacobs started the band Vext with ex-Snot/Divine Heresy singer Tommy Vext, as well as Bill Fore and guitar virtuoso Angel Vivaldi.